wdi-sf-march-2014/adventure_library/README.md

 Adventure:
   *  has many Pages
-  *  belongs to a Library
+  *  belongs to a Library.
+If library_id is nil, the adventure is local.
   *  has a title (string)
   *  has an author (string)
   *  has timestamps